josephfriesen/holdem-poker/README.md

 ## Description

 This project is an in-browser Texas Hold'em poker game, played with two players or one player against a CPU opponent.
+Created as a Team Week project for the Introduction to Programming section at Epicodus, 8/27 - 8/31/2018.

 ## Screenshots